 There is no ‘Design’ Button

-No matter how user friendly your site may be, the ability to create new design elements such as banners, buttons and section templates etc still require technical skills that go way beyond the CMS controls.
-Creating a CMS specific template requires a dynamic web language like PHP and knowledge of how to connect it all to a database such as MySQL.
-Having such support will allow you to run product promotions, highlight events and keep your Website look fresh.
+No matter how user friendly your site may be, the ability to create new design elements such as banners and section templates etc. can still require technical skills that go way beyond the CMS controls.

-It is important to keep you site up to date, not only in terms of content but the features and functions that are used by your visitors.
+It is important to keep your site up to date, not only in terms of content but the features and functions that are used by your visitors.
 From the time you launch your website, you should be constantly making improvements to your visitor’s experience.
-Many of these items are things that you could not have thought of at the time you built your Web site.
+Many of these items are things that you could not have thought of at the time you built your website.

 Your Business is Changing and so Should Your Web Site

-Times change, people change, businesses change and so should your Web site.
-Keeping your site up to date with your business is not only important to your site visitors but will help extend the lifetime of you site, saving money over complete redesigns and rebuilds.
+Times change, people change, businesses change and so should your website.
+Keeping your site up to date with your business is not only important to your site visitors but will help extend the lifetime of your site, saving money over complete redesigns and rebuilds.

-Web hosting support typically on covers the server that your Web site is hosted on and actually covers very few issues directly related to your specific Web site.
+Web hosting support typically just covers the server that your website is hosted on and actually covers very few issues directly related to your specific website.
 I often say that hosting support does little more than keep a green light lit on the front of the server.
-Read my recent post on what hosting support does and does not cover.